TormodLandet/raschii/documentation/usage.rst

 This will show that the crest velocity is approximately 7.6 m/s.

-You can give period instead of wave length if you want (added in version 1.1.0).
+You can give the wave period instead of the wave length if this is more convenient.
-This is slightly slower, but still relatively instant unless you are generating a ton of waves.
-The period is used to iteratively try to find a wave length that results in the correct period, which is easy for deep-water Airy waves and not so easy for finite depth and higher-order waves.
+Specifying the period makes the calculations slightly slower, but the answer is still given almost instantly, so unless you are generating a lot of waves it should not be a problem.
+The wave length is computed from the wave period by an iterative procedure that finds the wave length that results in the requested non-linear wave period.
+This is easy for deep-water Airy waves and not so easy for finite depth and higher-order non-linear waves, hence the need for iteration.

 Most common parameters